mohammadi-com/GetRemoteJobOffers/README.md

 - Choose an architecture that’s easy to build on and expand later.
 - Write tests to prove your code works, especially for edge cases.
 - If you don’t provide separate documentation, include plenty of comments and explanations in your code to make it easier to understand.

+### Take Home Test
+If you’re assigned a take-home test, pause before jumping into coding and take time to design the system on paper.
+Start by outlining the architecture, interfaces, APIs, models, and other components.
+Once you have a clear plan, search online using a combination of keywords like [company name] + [role] + GitHub.
+This can help you find similar tasks others may have completed and shared publicly, providing valuable ideas for your implementation.

+Key Notes:
+- Include clear and detailed documentation with your code.
+- Ensure your tests achieve 100% coverage for robust validation.

 ### Cultural Fit Interview